On average, your neighbors pay $86 a month.See Your Rates

 States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
 In Illinois, there are 27.6 law enforcement personnel per 100,000 total citizens, which is slightly lower than the national median of 32 per 100,000.

 The humid climate in Illinois is typical of the Midwest, with four distinct seasons, cold winters and hot, humid summers.
 With the addition of thunderstorms and tornadoes, Illinois’ climate can be a hazard to homeowners.

-Cold, snowy winters: Cold winters are an annual event in Illinois, where daytime temperatures stay below freezing for much of the winter, and average snowfall exceeds 25 inches per year in some parts.
-It is not uncommon for winters to be more extreme in northern Illinois than in southern Illinois.
+Cold, snowy winters: Cold winters are an annual event in Illinois.
+Daytime temperatures stay below freezing for much of the winter.
+And average snowfall exceeds 25 inches per year in some parts.
+It's not uncommon for winters to be more extreme in northern Illinois than in southern Illinois.
 Snow is also much heavier in northern Illinois, due to its latitude and also the presence of Lake Michigan, which increases snowfall, especially in the Chicago area.
-Large disparities in snowfall do exist; for example, Chicago, in the northeast, averages about 37 inches of snow per year, while Cairo, to the south, averages only 4.4 inches.
+Large disparities in snowfall exist.
+For example, Chicago, in the northeast, averages about 37 inches of snow per year.
+But Cairo, to the south, averages only 4.4 inches.

 Chicago is so snowy, in fact, that it was ranked the #12 snowiest major US city.
 When snow falls and temperatures drop, people crank the furnace, causing a spike in energy costs and trapping in moisture that may lead to mold development.
 In extremely cold temperatures, pipes can crack or leak.
 Feel free to discuss these concerns with your insurance agent.